Deasun/snAPP/database_schema/db_schema.md

 |        | | | | `target` | | |
 |     |    | | | `report` | | |

+The primary key for Profile (user) is set to ``null=True, on_delete=models.SET_NULL`` while all children referenced are also set to ``null=True``.
+This is to enable bugtickets, featuretickets, comments and upvotes to persist after the member has left the network.

 Final models, with dataypes, can be found in the `models.py` file of the relevant app in the directory.